atsb/Doom64EX-Plus/README.md

 * Better performance (especially when compared to the official Nightdive version, which is slow as hell)
 * Secret notifications
 * MAP slots up to MAP40
+* The MEDKIT You Really Need fix
+* Many bugfixes

 There are a few bugs still present, which I am slowly fixing.
 This GitHub repo is the same as: https://sourceforge.net/projects/doom64ex-plus/